algorand-coding-challenges/challenge-2/README.md

 `npm run build` will compile the contract to TEAL and generate an ABI and appspec JSON in [./contracts/artifacts](./contracts/artifacts/) and a algokit TypeScript client in [./contracts/clients](./contracts/clients/).

-`npm run compile-contract` or `npm run generate-client` can be used to compile the contract or generate the contract seperately.
+`npm run compile-contract` or `npm run generate-client` can be used to compile the contract or generate the contract separately.

 ### Run Tests